 I am asked routinely about the relationship between whiplash and occipital neuralgia.
 First of all, what is whiplash?
 Simply put, it is a sudden jerking of the head, usually in a backward/forward direction or sometimes side to side.
-Common causes of whiplash include motor vehicle accidents, sports related injuries and any other violent motions such as shaking a baby too hard or even a big roller coaster ride.
+Common causes of whiplash include motor vehicle accidents, sports related injuries, and any other violent motions such a shaking a baby too hard or even a big roller coaster ride.
 Motor vehicle accidents are by far the most common cause with an estimated incidence of over 1,000,000/year although the true number is hard to gauge since many cases of whiplash are not reported.
 In 2008, the total estimated cost to the healthcare system of whiplash injury was over 40 billion dollars!

 One of the most common sequelae (consequences) of whiplash is chronic neck pain/headaches.
 Why do these symptoms occur?
 Likely, because the nuchal muscles will suddenly tighten as the head is rocked violently and the soft structures that pass through and around these muscles are affected.
 Nerves are like wet noodles – they are soft and pliable, but the neck muscles and fascia that cover these muscles are tough and tight to begin with to allow stabilization and efficient mobilization of those bowling balls we call our heads.
-If you think about the force it would take to tear a wet noodle, you get a sense for how easy it could be to injure an occipital nerve.
+If you think about the force it would take to tear a wet noodle, you get a sense of how easy it could be to injure an occipital nerve.

-For these reasons and others, patients are often treated with a combination of pharmacologic agents, PT, chiropractic manipulation, cervical collars, etc. Certainly, many patients do get better with these conservative modalities, but given the sheer numbers we are talking about, many thousands do not.
+For these reasons and others, patients are often treated with a combination of pharmacologic agents, PT, chiropractic manipulation, cervical collars, massage, etc. Certainly, many patients do get better with these conservative modalities, but given the sheer numbers we are talking about, many hundreds of thousands do not.
 However, if you believe as I do that the issue may be a tear within a small nerve causing intra-neural scarring, or a small tear within a muscle surrounding that nerve that causes subsequent scarring and narrowing of the canals through which these nerves usually pass (hence compression), then the above-mentioned modalities will not work for obvious reasons.
 If there is mechanical compression on a nerve, that compression must be physically and precisely removed or permanent damage may occur with time.
 The take home message is that when all other potential causes of chronic neck pain/headaches post-whiplash have been ruled out, think of occipital neuralgia as a possible cause.
 A consultation with an experienced peripheral nerve surgeon should then follow and ON ruled out as a possible cause.
 The good news is that if ON is felt to be the culprit, there are safe and effective procedures that can provide significant relief.

 Find out more about treating your migraine symptoms by contacting us HERE.